UK's William Hill warns of profit hit on local lockdowns as revenue slips

-The company, which is set to be acquired by U.S. casino operator Caesars Entertainment, estimated that shutting 100 shops for four weeks due to further local lockdowns would reduce core earnings by around 2 million pounds ($2.60 million).
+The company, which is set to be acquired by U.S. casino operator Caesars Entertainment CZR.O, estimated that shutting 100 shops for four weeks due to further local lockdowns would reduce core earnings by around 2 million pounds ($2.60 million).

 The betting firm said that around 10% of its betting shops are located in regions where the local COVID-19 alert level is classified as “very high” according to the government.
 The government has introduced fresh curbs including shutting some public places early.